 Ghalib received his Doctor of Pharmacy (PharmD) degree from the University of Iowa, his Master of Science (MS) degree in Clinical/Hospital Pharmacy from the University of Iowa, his Master of Business Administration (MBA) degree from West Texas A&M University, and his Bachelor of Science in Pharmacy (BS.Pharm) degree from Jordan University of Science and Technology.
 He is also an active member of American Society of Health-System Pharmacists (ASHP) and many other national/international professional networks.

-Ghalib resides with his family in Sugar Land (Houston), TX.
+Ghalib resides with his family in Katy (Houston), TX.